 To ensure the correct consistency of the CAPILLARY CONCRETE™, perform a HAND SQUEEZE TEST.
 A sample of the wet CAPILLARY CONCRETE™ and aggregate mixture is grabbed in the hand, squeezed and released.

-After the installation has been stuck for 24 hours under protective plastic, it is ready for testing.
+After the installation has been finished for 24 hours under protective plastic, it is ready for testing.
 A water test clearly shows the ability to release very heavy rain.